Pride of Baltimore: Chasseur: The inspiration for the Pride of Baltimore

 The Pride of Baltimore was built as an authentic reproduction of an early nineteenth-century "Baltimore clipper" topsail schooner.
 It was not patterned after any particular vessel, but was rather designed as a typical "Baltimore Clipper" of the type in its heyday.
 It was indirectly named for the Baltimore-built topsail schooner Chasseur sailed by the privateer captain Thomas Boyle; Chasseur was known as the "Pride of Baltimore" and participated in the War of 1812 (1812–1815).

-One of the most famous of the American privateers, Captain Thomas Boyle sailed Chasseur out of Baltimore's waterfront historic neighborhood of Fells Point, where she had been launched from Thomas Kemp's shipyard in 1812.
-On his first voyage as master of Chasseur in 1814, Boyle sailed east to the British Isles, where he harassed British shipping and sent a notice to King George III by way of a captured merchant vessel declaring that the entire British Isles were under naval blockade by Chasseur alone.
-Despite its implausibility, this boast caused the British Admiralty to recall many warships of the Royal Navy back to the home waters from the Napoleonic Wars in Europe and more intense real blockade on the American east coast to guard merchant shipping in convoys.
+One of the most famous of the American privateers, Boyle sailed Chasseur out of Baltimore's waterfront historic neighborhood of Fells Point, where she had been launched from Thomas Kemp's shipyard in 1812.
+On his first voyage as master of Chasseur in 1814, Boyle sailed east to the British Isles, where he harassed British merchant fleet and sent a notice to England by way of a captured merchant vessel declaring that the entire British Isles were under naval blockade by Chasseur alone as a way of demonstrating the folly of "paper blockades".
+The disruption caused by American privateers such as Chasseur led the British Admiralty to recall many warships of the Royal Navy back to the home waters from the Napoleonic Wars in Europe and more intense real blockade on the American east coast to guard merchant shipping in convoys.
 Chasseur captured or sank 17 vessels before returning home to Baltimore on 25 March 1815, three months after a peace treaty in Ghent, United Netherlands had been signed ending the War of 1812.
 Perhaps its most famous accomplishment was the capture of the schooner HMS St Lawrence.

 On the Chasseurs return to Baltimore, the national newspaper published in the city, Niles Weekly Register dubbed the vessel, her captain, and crew the "pride of Baltimore" for their achievement.

 After the end of the War of 1812, Chasseur was engaged in the China trade.
-Baltimore clippers were one of the types of clippers used to smuggle opium into China —- a trade which was both illegal and highly lucrative.
+Baltimore clippers were one of the types of clippers used to smuggle opium into China — a trade which was both illegal and highly lucrative.
 Other Baltimore Clippers, made redundant by the end of the war and of limited cargo carrying capacity, became engaged in the slave trade from Africa.